-This plant features a, well, shrimpy colored flower bract that hangs from the stem tips.
+This plant features a shrimp-colored flower bract (extra leaf) that hangs from the stem tips.
 In their native environment, these plants grow up to six feet tall and have fairly brittle stems.
-Indoor growers, however, are more likely to trim their plant to keep it a manageable size and thus reduce its tendency to snap.
-Care for these plants is relatively uncomplicated, providing you can give it enough water and warmth.
+Indoor growers are more likely to trim this plant to keep it a manageable size and thus reduce its tendency to snap.

 Growing Conditions for Shrimp Plants

-- Water: They need plenty of water in the summer months, when they should never be allowed to dry out.
+- Water: They need plenty of water in the summer months.
+They should never be allowed to dry out.
 Dry plants are more prone to leaf drop.
-In the winter months, assuming you plan to keep it that long, cut the water back and don't let the temperatures get below 55˚F.
+In the winter months, assuming you plan to keep it that long, cut the water back and do not let the temperatures get below 55 F.

 - Fertilizer: Feed weekly with a weak liquid fertilizer that includes micronutrients and encourages blooming.
 These are relatively high feeders and will respond well to amply fertilization.